-Align Retail Market Subcommittee Goals with TAC Goals.

-Maintain rules and guides supporting Retail Market processes to ensure consistency with PURA, PUCT rules and ERCOT Protocols.
+Maintain rules that support Retail Market processes to ensure their consistency with PURA, PUCT rules and ERCOT Protocols.

-Collectively collaborate with WMS or other Market Forum develop and maintain processes supporting the incorporation of demand response and load participation in the Wholesale market as well as participation in the ERCOT annual demand response survey.
+Collaborate in Market Forums to assist in maintaining and developing processes that support the incorporation of demand response and load participation in ERCOT’s annual demand response survey.

-Support ERCOT’s initiatives and develop retail processes for integrating or transitioning large Load, including LP&L, into ERCOT.
+Support ERCOT’s initiatives and develop retail processes that allows for open access into the ERCOT retail market.

-Evaluate lessons learned from previous events and support the implementation of improvements of Market processes as needed.

-Maintain and modify market rules that support and allow open access to the ERCOT retail market.

-Work with ERCOT and Market Participants to maintain or develop improvements supporting timely and accurate data transparency and availability.
+Work with ERCOT and Market Participants to develop retail process improvements, training documentation and instructions that may include online and instructor-led curriculums.

-Support, maintain or develop Retail Market training materials and processes.

-Collectively collaborate with ERCOT to monitor and improve Market communication and notification processes as possible.
+Monitor Load Profiling Annual Validation, Market Data Transparency, Retail and ListServ IT Services Service Level Agreements (SLAs) to promote market efficiencies where applicable.

+Facilitate Summer and Winter preparedness efforts, which may include assessments, workshops and recommend modifications to the appropriate body as well as facilitate a Mass Transition drill, if warranted.

+Kathy’s edits without the above redlines:

+Maintain rules that support Retail Market processes to ensure their consistency with PURA, PUCT rules and ERCOT Protocols.

+Collaborate in Market Forums to assist in maintaining and developing processes that support the incorporation of demand response and load participation in ERCOT’s annual demand response survey.

+Support ERCOT’s initiatives and develop retail processes that allows for open access into the ERCOT retail market.

-Work with ERCOT and Market Participants to address issues and facilitate changes as needed supporting Load Profiles and load profiling.
+Work with ERCOT and Market Participants to develop retail process improvements, training documentation and instructions that may include online and instructor-led curriculums.

-Monitor Retail Load Profiling Annual Validation status updates, Weather sensitivity reporting and promote changes as warranted.

-Monitor and maintain Market Data Transparency Service Level Agreement and Retail and ListServ IT Services SLAs) promote .
+Monitor Load Profiling Annual Validation, Market Data Transparency, Retail and ListServ IT Services Service Level Agreements (SLAs) to promote market efficiencies where applicable.

-Support Retail Market system testing, implementations and monitor performance post-implementation.

-Facilitate Summer and Winter preparedness efforts, which may include assessments, workshops and recommend modifications to the appropriate body as well as facilitate a Mass Transition drill, if needed.
+Facilitate Summer and Winter preparedness efforts, which may include assessments, workshops and recommend modifications to the appropriate body, as well as facilitate a Mass Transition drill, if warranted.

-Participate in coordination or other activities supporting implementation of TX SET 5.0 and associated Marketrak system changes.

-15. Continue development and maintain processes related to usage data for Daily Settlement.